prohrpk/code-challenge/README.md

 Before submitting, make sure that your program

 - [ ] Code accompanies the Unit Tests
-- [ ] Usage is clearly mentioned in the README file, This including setup the project, how to run it, how to run unit test, examples,etc
+- [ ] Usage is clearly mentioned in the README file, This includes setup the project, how to run it, how to run unit test, examples,etc
 - [ ] Uses the endpoint directly

 ## Note

 Implementations focusing on **quality over feature completeness** will be highly appreciated, don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.
-As we are more concerned to quality of work rather than completion of task.
+As we are more concerned to gauge the quality of work rather than completion of task.